Our Projects

 - Patient Priorities: Goal-Directed Dialysis Care

-- Patient-Reported Outcome Measure (PROM): Dialysis-Related Symptoms
+- Patient-Reported Outcome Measure (PROM) Clinical Trial: Dialysis-Related Symptoms

 - Kidney Health Initiative Workgroup: Integrating Patient Preferences into Regulatory Decision Making